xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 if configured via the ``Viewer/Persistence`` setting.
-It requires a ``Path`` which may be either an absolute local path or a URL or it may be relative to the configuration's ``base_dìr`` setting. xcube Server will use this location to persist xcube Viewer states. therefore it should refer to a writable and have sufficient space.
+It requires a ``Path`` which may be either an absolute local path or a URL or it may be relative to the configuration's ``base_dìr`` setting. xcube Server will use this location to persist xcube Viewer states, therefore it should refer to a writable and have sufficient space.
 A single state takes at least 2000 bytes but can also have several megabytes depending on the user's activities (user shapes, layers, time-series, statistics).